kzsh/gmail-sender/README.md

 ### "Failed to read client secret file"

-Make sure you've downloaded the OAuth2 credentials JSON from Google Cloud Console and saved it in `~/.config/gmail-sender/client_secret.json` (or run `gmail-sender config init` to see the expected path).
+Make sure you've downloaded the OAuth2 credentials JSON from Google Cloud Console and saved it in `~/.config/gmail-sender/client_secret.json`.

+Run `gmail-sender config check` to diagnose configuration issues, or `gmail-sender config init` to see the expected paths.

 ### "Access blocked: This app's request is invalid"